 Emmett V. Jordan is a member of the Greenbelt City Council, currently serving as “Mayor”.
-He is currently seeking a seat on the Maryland Democratic Central Committee to continue his work on behalf of the citizens of the 22nd Legislative District.
+He has been a member of City Council since 2009.

 A Greenbelt resident for 17 years, Emmett relocated to the area to work with the University of Maryland in 1998.
 He made the decision to move to Greenbelt (Greenbriar Condominiums) because of the great access to transportation, recreational amenities, shopping, and the “park-like” atmosphere of the community.

 In 2009, he became the first African-American elected to Greenbelt City Council in the city’s 74-year history.